akasher/CaTeX/README.md

 The implementation is mainly based on [*The TeXbook* by Donald E. Knuth][TeXbook], [*TeX by Topic* by Victor Eijkhout][TeX by Topic], and the [KaTeX][KaTeX GitHub] project.

+## Mission

+There are already a couple of TeX libraries out there.
+So why create another?

+Most of those libraries use already existing implementations, mostly using a WebView.
+Which is a valid approach, it's straightforward to implement.
+You just have to write a wrapper.

+However, we believe that because of the overhead of utilizing WebViews, it makes the libraries less portable and performant.
+At simpleclub, we recently decided to move from a Flutter-native hybrid to go all-in with Flutter.
+Now we need a well-written Flutter TeX library that works on every platform and can display lots of formulas.
+So we decided to start this Open-Source effort of bringing Dart-native TeX support to Flutter.

+A custom TeX parser could potentially also allow us to bring accessibility and screen reader support out of the box.
+Here we could build on the work of [T.V.
+Raman][AsTeR] who developed Audio System For Technical Readings (AsTeR) for his Ph.D.

+As this involves a lot of work, we would be happy to work with you bringing this vision to life together, so everyone can benefit from a pure-Flutter TeX library.

+See our [contribution guide][contributing] for more information.

 ## Supported inputs

 This version is only a proof of concept.
 For a few supported equations,